Army of the Men of the Naqshbandi Order: Focus and methods

-The group operates in Kirkuk and other parts of northern Iraq, and is linked to Saddam Hussein's former aide Izzat Ibrahim al-Douri, an adherent of the Naqshbandi order, and is thought to be the largest militant group of former Baathists.
-Outside of Kirkuk, the group has carried out operations in Baghdad, Anbar, Ninawa, Diyala and Salah al-Din provinces.
+The group operates in Kirkuk Province and other parts of northern Iraq, and is linked to Saddam Hussein's former aide Izzat Ibrahim al-Douri, an adherent of the Naqshbandi order, and is thought to be the largest militant group of former Ba'athists.
+Outside of Kirkuk, the group has carried out operations in Baghdad, Al Anbar, Nineveh, Diyala and Salah al-Din provinces.

-The Army of the Men of the Naqshbandi Order frequently filmed and distributed footage of themselves on their websites showing the group attacking American depots and ambushing Iraqi government and American forces with mortars and homemade missiles, as well as light machine guns and sniper rifles.
+The Army of the Men of the Naqshbandi Order frequently filmed and distributed footage of themselves on their websites showing the group attacking American depots and ambushing Iraqi government and American forces with mortars, IEDs and homemade missiles, as well as light machine guns and sniper rifles.

-The group avoided direct confrontation with US forces, relying instead on guerrilla tactics.
+The group avoided direct confrontation with U.S. forces, relying instead on guerrilla tactics.
 The group's main focus was on a two-pronged strategy.
 The first phase was focused on defense, where the group attacked soft targets while building up its power and training and cooperating with other groups to widen the armed opposition.
 Local emirs, each responsible for 7–10 fighters, were set up in every province.
-The emirs were in turn led by an Emir al-Jihad; a Grand Sheikh of al-Naqshbandia.
+The emirs were in turn led by an Emir al-Jihad, a Grand Sheikh of Tariqah al-Naqshbandiyya.

 Media

 The group also used the web and print media to expand its membership and influence.
-Online the group links to videos showing attacks on Coalition forces, whereas its magazine publishes both religious and secular articles describing Sufism and Jihad, whilst trying to promote its ideology and request donations.
+Online the group links to videos showing attacks on Coalition forces, whereas its magazine publishes articles describing Sufism and Jihad, whilst trying to promote its ideology and requesting donations.